KostasBzn/Full_Stack_To_Do_App_React/README.md

-### **Thai ToDo List app**
+# 🇹🇭 **Thai ToDo List App**

-- **The name took place because it was my first project after my long travel in Thailand**
+A full-stack To-Do list application developed as my first project after my long travel in Thailand.
+This app allows users to manage tasks with authentication and task assignment features.

+## 🌟 **Features**
-- **Features:**
+- **User Authentication**:

-  - Registration and login with token authentication.
+  - Registration and login with token-based authentication.
-  - Add Tasks
+- **Task Management**:
-  - Delete Tasks(only from the author)
-  - Assign Tasks to other registered users(Only from the author of the task)
+  - Add, delete, and edit tasks (only the author of the task can modify it).
+- **Task Assignment**:
-  - Edit tasks (Only from the author)
+  - Assign tasks to other registered users (only the task author can assign).

-  Note: Unfortunately i didn't deploy this project because i was not very happy with my code.
+**Note**: Unfortunately, I didn't deploy this project because I wasn't fully satisfied with the code.
+However, I plan to revisit and improve it in the future.

---My first fullstack project using React--
+## 🚀 **Live Demo**
+The project is not deployed currently.
+However, you can explore the source code and future updates on my GitHub.

+## 🛠 **Technologies Used**
+- **Frontend**: React
+- **Backend**: Node.js, Express
+- **Database**: MongoDB
+- **Authentication**: JWT (JSON Web Tokens)

+*This is my first full-stack project developed to practice and enhance my skills in frontend and backend development.*